 Ingredients

-- Unsalted butter & sugar: cream these together until they're light and airy for the most fluffy muffins!
+- Unsalted butter and granulated sugar are creamed together until they're light and airy for the fluffiest muffins!

-- Vanilla extract: a little extra flavor enhancement.
+- Vanilla extract adds a little extra flavor enhancement.

 Substitutions & Variations

-Instead of using raspberries, you can use a similar fruit that you like!
-My grandma tried them with cut up strawberries and said they were just as delicious!
+- Feel free to use your favorite berries in place of the raspberries!
+My grandma tried them with cut up strawberries and said they were just as delicious.
 I've also tested these as lemon blueberry muffins and they were so good!

 Recipe FAQs